Drone mapping trees with PIX4Dmatic

 Capturing trees in 3D requires more than just an overhead view.
 Federico combined an automated flight—which covers the broad area quickly—with manual piloting to get 'eyes' under the canopy.
 This 'hybrid' approach ensured they had enough data to pinpoint the base of every trunk, not just the tops of the leaves.

-He flew a DJI Mavic 3M with RTK with a nadir and oblique flight,, capturing 649 images.
-The dataset was processed in PIX4Dmatic with a 0.5 GSD.
-The crowns were filtered to leave the part of the trunks and from profiles each of the trees of the plot were located.
-The final delivery is a CAD file with the boundaries, slopes and position of each of the trees.
+He flew a DJI Mavic 3M with RTK with a nadir and oblique flight, capturing 649 images.
+The dataset was processed in PIX4Dmatic with a 0.5 cm GSD.
+The crowns were filtered to leave the part of the trunks, and from profiles, each of the trees of the plot was located.
+The final delivery is a CAD file with the boundaries, slopes, and position of each of the trees.
 Just one more example of how drone mapping has become part of the day-to-day life of topography.

 “PIX4Dmatic helped us classify the point cloud and create cross-sections to better identify the trunks of the trees present on the plot." - Federico Bonet, Surveyor, Aereal Pro Solutions SL